When do Babies Start Talking?

-Babies are able to interpret sounds of lower frequencies.
+Babies can interpret sounds of lower frequencies.
 The first sound an unborn baby hears is the repetitive thumping of mommy’s heartbeat.
 Eventually the baby also hears their own heartbeat, the swishing of the amniotic fluid, and mommy’s voice resonating through the womb.
 By 24 weeks gestation, babies can be seen in ultrasounds to turn their head toward sounds.
 This demonstrates their first reaction to sound.
-That’s right, before your baby is even born, she is learning and forming the foundation for her own language and communication by processing the sounds she hears in utero.
+That’s right before your baby is even born, she is learning and forming the foundation for her language and communication by processing the sounds she hears in utero.

 How do you lay the foundation for babies to start talking?

 Some studies show that newborn babies show familiarity with mommy’s voice on the day they are born.
 Talking to your newborn in a soothing voice is comforting to your baby because it is familiar and calming.
 Babies begin to show familiarity with daddy’s voice after about a week.
 It takes a little bit longer, but it is no less effective at calming and educating the baby.
 Start talking to your unborn baby to get in the habit.
 This is a great habit for mommy and daddy.
 Talk to your unborn baby, narrate what you are doing all day, sing to your baby and begin to read books to your baby.
 They are hearing you in there!

 When your baby is born, it is never too early to talk to him all day long.
 This gives him a strong foundation for his communication skills.
 Some studies show that babies understand the pause and flow of conversation as early as three weeks.
 Babies will turn their eye gaze from one person to the other when they are having a conversation and the first person pauses and it is the second person’s turn to speak.
 They are understanding this back and forth reciprocal conversation, sometimes called conversational turns, or serve and return, at a very early age.